 Allan Hancock students.
 See our “How to Apply” and “FAQ” sections for more information

 about the application process.
-Applications can be printed from this site or picked
+Applications can be picked up at building A, room 211

 Santa Maria Campus Building A Room 211